ER-solutions/ER-solutions/README.md

        alt="ORCID iD icon"/>
      https://orcid.org/0000-0002-6964-5603
    </a>
-   at the National Autonomous University of Mexico.
+   at the <a href="https://www.unam.mx/">National Autonomous University of Mexico</a>.
 Focus on multiphysics modeling development with experience in electromagnetic, thermal, CFD (thermofluid, CFD-structure interaction and electrohydrodynamic simulations) and structural mechanics (elastic and elastoplastic models).
 Contact available in English, French or Spanish.
    </td>

    <td>